Starvexx/CoViDa/README.md

 Due to the events of the Covid-19 pandemic outbreak, I have decided to create a small and simple tool to visually depict casenumbers of the disease.
 I got the idea from [Worldometer](https://www.worldometers.info/coronavirus/) when I found out that not all countries have graphical representations on the course of the outbreak.
+However, the fine people that run Worldometer seem to update their webpage to provide graphs for all countries over time.
+For instance this was the case for Austria and I started this project before they provided provided graphs.
+Nevertheless I decided to keep working on it.

 ## What is this?
 This is supposed to become a simple to use Python script that can plot the data on the Covid-19 outbreak.